michaelpurdyatbucks/ToDoList/README.md

 ## Tasks

-They are why the user is here.
+Tasks are why the user is here.
+They are the main purpose of the application.
 A Task is made up of the following attributes:

 * title - ___Required___
 * date completed
 * description
 * date due

 ### Creating a Task